francesco-vaselli/intro2ml-csc-2025/second_set/core_concepts_vae.md

 We will simulate a VAE's Encoder and Decoder with the following fixed parameters.

-*   **Encoder:** The encoder maps an input $x$ to the parameters of a latent distribution.
+*   **Encoder:** The encoder maps an input $x$ to the parameters of a latent distribution, with mean and log-variance:
-    -   Mean:

 ```math
 \mu = \mathbf{W}_{\mu} x + b_{\mu}
 ```
-    - Log-variance:

 ```math
     \log \sigma^2 = \mathbf{W}_{ls} x + b_{ls}
 ```
-    -   Parameters:
+The "parameters" for this case are:

 ```math
 \mathbf{W}_{\mu} = \begin{pmatrix} 0.5 & 0.0 \\ 0.0 & 0.5 \end{pmatrix}, \quad b_{\mu} = \begin{pmatrix} -0.5 \\ -0.25 \end{pmatrix}
 ```